simeononsecurity/simeononsecurity.ch/content/articles/ansible-vs-ansible-semaphore-vs-ansible-tower/index.en.md

 - **Lack of Visibility**: Plain Ansible may lack comprehensive monitoring and reporting capabilities, making it challenging to track and analyze automation tasks across a large infrastructure.

-- **Limited Collaboration**: Collaboration features, such as role-based access control and centralized dashboards, are not available in plain Ansible, making it more challenging to manage automation workflows in a team setting.
+- **Limited Collaboration**: Collaboration features, such as role-based access control and centralized dashboards, aren't available in plain Ansible, making it more challenging to manage automation workflows in a team setting.

 ## **IV.
 Ansible Tower**
 ### **A. Introduction and Features**